dlzrmr99/RL-PC-Cleaning/README.md

 1. Compile the whole project and generate the driver module.
 2. Insert the driver module.
 3. Create a simulated SMR disk.
-4. Perform the block I/O workload and set up the *btt* tool.
+4. Perform the block I/O workload and set up the *blktrace* tool.
-5. Analyze the collected data and get the latency information.
+5. Analyze the collected data using *blkparse & btt* tool and get the latency information.

 ### Notes: